World Exchange: International Volunteer Programmes

 World Exchange: support for short-term visits

 Work and Study camps last around 4 weeks.
 They provide an opportunity to support the work of local people and experience life in a developing country.
-Renting a vehicle may be necessary at times so something like a 7 seater car hire may prove useful.
+Renting a vehicle may be necessary at times .
 This will be available to everyone and anyone who is willing to live and work in a spirit of solidarity.
 World Exchange will also arrange short term visits for individuals or groups and provide appropriate training for group leaders.
+The Bristol meetup proved beneficial with many taking advantage of car hire Bristol Airport deals on offer.

 Tourism remains an important area for development education and we continue to campaign for responsible tourism through our participation in Tourism Concern.